Queens of Mystery

-Queens of Mystery is a British comedy-drama murder-mystery series created by Julian Unthank currently airing on SVOD provider Acorn TV, starring Julie Graham (Cat Stone), Siobhan Redmond (Jane Stone), Olivia Vinall (Matilda Stone-Series 1), Florence Hall (Matilda Stone-Series 2), and Sarah Woodward (Beth Stone).
+Queens of Mystery is a British murder-mystery comedy-drama television series created by Julian Unthank starring Julie Graham, Siobhan Redmond, Olivia Vinall (Series 1), Florence Hall (Series 2) and Sarah Woodward.

+Synopsis

 In the first series, Vinall stars as Matilda Stone, a young detective who has been assigned to the constabulary in her fictional hometown village of Wildemarsh, England, where she is reunited with her three crime-writing aunts Cat, Beth, and Jane, played by Graham, Woodward, and Redmond.
 Florence Hall took over the role of Matilda Stone in Series 2.

 Queens of Mystery is Acorn TV's second entirely original production.
 The first series was released in 2019 and comprises three separate stories, each split across two 45-minute episodes.
 Queens of Mystery was renewed for a second series in March 2021, which premiered on 29 November 2021.